dheeraj25517-code/Signovate-/README.md

 ## What is Signovate?

-India has an estimated 63 million people who are deaf or hard of hearing, yet fewer than 2% know sign language and certified interpreters are extremely scarce.
-The people around deaf individuals — parents, teachers, frontline workers — were never taught the language needed to communicate with them.
+India has 18–20 million deaf people, but under 1% know ISL and certified interpreters are scarce.
+The problem is not just deafness — the people around deaf individuals (parents, teachers, doctors, coworkers) also do not know ISL, leaving both sides unable to communicate.
+Signovate bridges that gap.

-Signovate fixes that.
-It's a Duolingo-style web app that teaches Indian Sign Language through short video lessons, quizzes, streaks, and progress tracking — free, no login required, works on any device.
+Signovate teaches ISL to the hearing people around deaf individuals — parents of deaf children, teachers in inclusive schools, healthcare workers, frontline service workers, and corporate coworkers — as well as deaf individuals who never had access to formal ISL education.

-Sign demonstrations are sourced from the Government of India's official **ISLRTC dictionary**, explicitly licensed for teaching and ISL-related technology development.
+Sign videos are sourced directly from the **ISLRTC (Indian Sign Language Research and Training Centre)** government dictionary and re-hosted as compressed clips for fast, reliable playback on any network — fixing the core failure of Sign Learn, the government's own broken app.
 ---

 ## Features